udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 Enterprise IT is responsible for managing corporate network connectivity, datacenter distribution, capacity planning, identity, and enterprise wide SaaS services for Trey Research employees.
 Enterprise IT is also responsible for supporting the services, datacenters, and setting auditing policy on hardware and services.

-To help drive Azure adoption and best practices, Ken has chartered a Cloud Governance team within Enterprise IT.
+To help drive Azure adoption and best practices, Ken has chartered a Cloud Governance team within Enterprise IT, headed by Laura Knight.
 This team will be responsible for all aspects of Azure governance.
 This includes defining, implementing and enforcing cloud governance and working with other teams to ensure best practices are adopted.

 Rather than re-invent the wheel, the Cloud Governance team have decided to adopt Microsoft's Cloud Adoption Framework as a baseline upon which they will build their governance implementation.
 This framework is divided into five disciplines.